-Volatility risk is the risk of a portfolio's price change resulting from changes in the volatility of a risk factor.
+Volatility risk is the risk of a price change resulting from changes in the volatility of a risk factor.
 It generally applies to derivative portfolios, for which the volatility of its underlyings is an important factor in price influence.
 In option pricing formulas, volatility risk indicates the extent to which the return on the underlying asset fluctuates between now and the expiry of the option.
 The use of volatility futures (the VIX future) could expose (hedging) the portfolio against fluctuations in volatility.
+The occurrence of these risks may result in a decrease in the UCI's net asset value.